Surgery for osteosarcoma

 With proper physical therapy, the patient is often able to walk on his/her own 3 to 6 months after leg amputation.

-If the osteosarcoma is located in the upper arm, in some cases the tumor may be removed and the lower arm reattached so that the patient has a functional, but much shorter, arm.
+If the osteosarcoma is in the upper arm and amputation is needed, in some cases the part of the arm with the tumor can be removed and the lower arm reattached so that the patient has a functional, but much shorter, arm.

-If a limb is amputated, the patient must learn to live with and use a prosthetic limb.
+If a limb is amputated, the patient will need to learn to live with and use a prosthetic limb.
 This can be particularly hard for growing children if the prosthetic limb needs to be changed to keep up with their growth.

-When only the tumor and part of the bone is removed in a limb-sparing operation, the situation can be even more complicated, especially in growing children.
-Further operations might be needed to replace the internal prosthesis with one more suited to their growing body size.
+When only the tumor and part of the bone is removed in a limb-sparing operation, the situation can sometimes be even more complicated, especially in growing children.
+Further operations might be needed in the coming years to replace an internal prosthesis with one more suited to their growing body size.

-Both types of surgery can lead to problems as well as having possible benefits.
-For example, limb-sparing surgery, although more acceptable to most patients than amputation, tends to lead to more complications because of its complexity.
+Both amputation and limb-sparing surgery can have pros and cons.
+For example, limb-sparing surgery, although often more acceptable than amputation, tends to lead to more complications because of its complexity.
 Growing children who have limb-sparing surgery are also more likely to need further surgery later.
-Perhaps surprisingly, people with amputations can often be more physically active, as the affected limb can tolerate more physical stress than one with an internal prosthesis.

 Tumors that start in other areas

 Pelvic tumors can often be hard to remove completely with surgery.
 But if the tumor responds well to chemotherapy first, surgery (sometimes followed by radiation therapy) may get rid of all of the cancer.
-Pelvic bones can often be reconstructed after surgery.
+Pelvic bones can sometimes be reconstructed after surgery, but in some cases pelvic bones and the leg they are attached to might need to be removed.

 For a tumor in the lower jaw bone, the entire lower half of the jaw may be removed and later replaced with bones from other parts of the body.
 If the surgeon can’t remove all of the tumor, radiation therapy may be used as well.